 If you have 200-250 hours for exam preparation?

-- My take would be to selectively work on the CFA curriculum book.
+- My take would be to work on the CFA curriculum book selectively.

-- Within the Curriculum books for CFA Level 1, do have a look at CFA Blue Box Examples (discussed within the chapters) and then End of Chapter (EOC) Questions.
+- Within the Curriculum books for CFA Level 1, look at CFA Blue Box Examples (discussed within the chapters) and then End of Chapter (EOC) Questions.

 Map Your Study Progress:

-- This would help complete the curriculum at least a month in advance of the exam.
+- It would help complete the curriculum at least a month before the exam.

 Do Not Leave Practice Questions for Later:

-- It is highly recommended to attempt all practice questions at the end of each section instead of leaving it for later.
+- It is highly recommended to attempt all practice questions at the end of each section instead of leaving them later.

-- This will help assess the progress you have made and expose the areas of weakness which might require extra effort and study time to be mastered.
+- It will help assess your progress and expose the areas of weakness that might require extra effort and study time to be mastered.

-- Practicing questions would also add to your confidence in what you have learnt and help you get a feel of what you might encounter in the exam.
+- Practicing questions would also add to your confidence in what you have learned and help you feel what you might encounter in the exam.

 Go by the Definitions of CFA Curriculum:

-- This is because there are a number of complex financial concepts covered in the curriculum and terms are defined in a certain way in the curriculum, while at other places, things may have been defined somewhat differently.
+- There are several complex financial concepts covered in the curriculum, and terms are defined differently.
+In contrast, things may have been defined somewhat differently in other places.

-- This can create confusion and lack of clarity and it is recommended to continuously refer to the curriculum to stay on the right track for your exam.
+- It can create confusion and a lack of clarity, and it is recommended to continuously refer to the curriculum to stay on the right track for your exam.

 Prepare Well with a Mock Test:

-- In the month-long curriculum review period prior to exam, it is generally recommended to practice more questions and appear for a mock exam offered by CFA Institute.
+- In the month-long curriculum review period before the exam, it is generally recommended to practice more questions and appear for a mock exam offered by CFA Institute.

-- This would require you to take a 3-hour morning session test followed by a 2-hour break after which another 3-hour long afternoon session would commence.
+- It would require you to take a 3-hour morning session test followed by a 2-hour break, after which another 3-hour long afternoon session would commence.

-- This is likely to help you prepare well for the exam psychologically as well apart from helping assess the general level of your performance.
+- It is likely to help you prepare well for the exam psychologically, apart from helping assess the general level of your performance.

 Master All Learning Outcome Statements (LOS):

-- In order to master the LOS, you can write down the principal concepts, definitions and formulas which would help remember them better.
+- To master the LOS, you can write down the principal concepts, definitions, and formulas to help you remember them better.

 Additional Learning Techniques:

-- You could make flash-cards to be able to instantly review key concepts in the curriculum instead of carrying around comprehensive material.
+- You could make flashcards to instantly review key concepts in the curriculum instead of carrying around comprehensive material.

-- This makes it easier to get back to learning and reviewing material in the shortest of available breaks.
+- It will make learning and reviewing the material in the shortest of available breaks.

-- One effective technique could be the use of mnemonic devices and other memory techniques.
+- One effective technique could be using mnemonic devices and other memory techniques.

 Decide What to Study First:

-- It would be important to develop an organized approach to study in order to avoid missing out on any concepts and their nuances presented in the CFA Curriculum.
+- It would be important to develop an organized approach to study to avoid missing out on any concepts and their nuances presented in the CFA Curriculum.

-- It is not at all necessary to study subjects in the order they are presented and instead it could be a better approach to start with the sections covering the fundamentals before taking up more advanced topics while preparing.
+- It is unnecessary to study subjects in the way they are presented.
+Instead, it could be better to start with the fundamentals sections before taking up more advanced topics while preparing.

-- One logical way would be to first focus on quantitative methods which might find wider applications in other areas before moving on to financial reporting and analysis and leave more complex and advanced topics like macroeconomics and ethics for later.
+- One logical way would be to focus on quantitative methods that might find wider applications in other areas before moving on to financial reporting and analysis and leave more complex and advanced topics like macroeconomics and ethics for later.

 Practice with a CFA-Approved Calculator:

-- To ensure you do not lose any time during the exam, it would be best to practice with a CFA approved calculator which can prove to be of great help during the exam.
+- To ensure you do not lose any time during the exam would be best to practice with a CFA-approved calculator, proving to be of great help during the exam.

-CFA Institute offers a number of sample questions to help students develop an understanding of the kind of questions that might be asked and the format in which they are presented which would help avoid any confusion while tackling questions in the actual exam.
+CFA Institute offers several sample questions to help students understand the kind of questions they might ask and the format in which they are presented, which would help avoid any confusion while tackling questions in the actual exam.

 There are primarily two question formats adhered to in CFA Level I exam.
-This includes questions where you have to study the entire equation presented and figure out how to complete the last sentence of the question with the right option.
-There is another format where based on the study of the question you have to choose the right option which represents the answer.
+First, it includes questions where you have to study the entire equation and figure out how to complete the last sentence of the question with the right option.
+There is another format based on the study of the question.
+You have to choose the right option, which represents the answer.